-53 TL&GL (121)
+&lt;sup>53 TL&GL (121)

-54 Department of Corrections (84)
+Department of Corrections (84)

-55 FENZ (81)
+FENZ (81)

-lake (k) facilities for the loading or unloading of cargo or passengers carried by sea, including a port related commercial undertaking as defined in section 2(1) of the Port Companies Act 1988: (I) anything described as a network utility operation in regulations made for the purposes of the definition of network utility operator in section 166 has the same meaning as in section 2 of the RMA (as set out below) means a body of fresh water which is entirely or nearly surrounded by land.
-(National Planning Standard definition) has the same meaning as in section 2 of the RMA (as set out below) (a) includes land covered by water and the airspace above land; and (b) in a national environmental standard dealing with a regional council function under section 30 or a regional rule, does not include the bed of a lake or river; and (c) in a national environmental standard dealing with a territorial authority function under section 31 or a district rule, includes the surface of water in a lake or river.
-(National Planning Standard definition) landscaping minor residential unit means the planting of trees, shrubs, grasses, ground cover, gardens and lawn. means a self-contained residential unit that is ancillary to the principal residential unit and is held in common ownership with the principal residential unit on the same site.
+(k) facilities for the loading or unloading of cargo or passengers carried by sea, including a port related commercial undertaking as defined in section 2(1) of the Port Companies Act 1988: (I) anything described as a network utility operation in regulations made for the purposes of the definition of network utility operator in section 166 lake has the same meaning as in section 2 of the RMA (as set out below) means a body of fresh water which is entirely or nearly surrounded by land.
+(National Planning Standard definition) land has the same meaning as in section 2 of the RMA (as set out below) (a) includes land covered by water and the airspace above land; and (b) in a national environmental standard dealing with a regional council function under section 30 or a regional rule, does not include the bed of a lake or river; and (c) in a national environmental standard dealing with a territorial authority function under section 31 or a district rule, includes the surface of water in a lake or river.
+(National Planning Standard definition) landscaping means the planting of trees, shrubs, grasses, ground cover, gardens and lawn. minor residential unit means a self-contained residential unit that is ancillary to the principal residential unit and is held in common ownership with the principal residential unit on the same site.
 (National Planning Standard definition) natural and physical resources has the same meaning as in section 2 of the RMA (as set out below) includes land, water, air, soil, minerals, and energy, all forms of plants and animals (whether native to New Zealand or introduced), and all structures.
 (National Planning Standard definition) natural hazard has the same meaning as in section 2 of the RMA (as set out below) means any atmospheric or earth or water related occurrence (including earthquake, tsunami, erosion, volcanic and geothermal activity, landslip, subsidence, sedimentation, wind, drought, fire, or flooding) the action of which adversely affects or may adversely affect human life, property, or other aspects of the environment.
-(National Planning Standard definition) net floor area means the sum of any gross floor area; and (a) includes: i. both freehold and leased areas; and ii. any stock storage or preparation areas; but (b) excludes: i. void areas such as liftwells and stair wells, including landing areas; ii. shared corridors and mall common spaces; iii. entrances, lobbies and plant areas within a building; iv. open or roofed outdoor areas, and external balconies, decks, porches and terraces; v. off street loading areas; vi. building service rooms; vii. parking areas and basement areas used for parking, manoeuvring and access; and viii. non-habitable floor spaces in rooftop structures.
-(National Planning Standard definition)
+(National Planning Standard definition) earthquake, tsunami, erosion, volcanic and geothermal activity, landslip, subsidence, sedimentation, wind, drought, fire, or flooding) the action of which adversely affects or may adversely affect human life, property, or net floor area earthquake, tsunami, erosion, volcanic and geothermal activity, landslip, subsidence, sedimentation, wind, drought, fire, or flooding) the action of which adversely affects or may adversely affect human life, property, or other aspects of the environment.